shubhy04/Data-Analysis/Hotel_Booking_Data_Analysis/readme.md

 The analysis provides insights into booking trends, factors leading to cancellations, and patterns that could help improve hotel booking strategies.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ## Contact

 For any inquiries, you can reach me at: